rosscutler/rosscutler.github.io/index.md

 ### Active speaker detection

 I've been working on active speaker detection (ASD) since graduate school, where I developed the first neural network solution for multi-modal fusion to detect active speakers with a single microphone and camera.
 Since then I've implemented ASD several more times using microphone arrays, depth cameras, and deep learning, and have shipped it in multiple products.
-ASD is still an active areas of research and still a project I'm working on.
+ASD is still an active area of research and still a project I'm working on.

 Publications: